-In this post, I will share with you an options trading example and how I use this best option strategy to earn $1+ million dollars a year by trading options.
+In this post, I will share with you an options trading example and how you can use this best option strategy to earn $1+ million dollars a year by trading options.

-Earning a million dollars a year by trading options may be a bit misleading because I have a multi-million dollar account and I usually earn around 40% a year.
+Earning a million dollars a year by trading options may be a bit misleading because you will need to have a multi-million dollar account.
+In general, we target a return of around 40% a year.

 If you want to make consistent profits, your goal should be to learn a legitimate strategy for the long-term.

-Options trading for beginners is very difficult, primarily because of all the fake gurus out there.
+Options trading for beginners is very difficult, primarily because a few mistakes can end up being very costly.

 Making Money with Options Key Points